Loudersilence/Siddhant-Nair-BlueStamp-Robot-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 For my second milestone, I implemented a Raspberry Pi and a Pi camera into my project.
 I added the Pi and the Pi camera so that the claw can have the ability to identify specific objects and pick up specific items.
 So far I have established the serial communication between the Arduino Nano and the Raspberry Pi.
-I have also been able to get the Pi camera and object recognition working using a downloaded library to be able to identify a few different items.
+I have also been able to get the Pi camera and object recognition working using the coco library to be able to identify a few different items.

 ## Challenges
 - Struggling to get the Arduino IDE to work on the raspberry pi.
-To solve the issue, I did some research, and with the help of my instructor Katie, I figured out that I had the wrong version of the IDE and instantly switched to the Linux 64arm.
+To solve the issue, I did some research, and with the help of my instructor Katie, I figured out that I had the wrong version of the IDE.
+I had the linux 32arm and instantly switched to the Linux 64arm.
 - Downloading the open CV for object detection.
-I was not able to download a specific package required for object detection because it wasn't recognized on the latest OS of the Raspberry Pi (bullseye).
+I was not able to download the libjasper package required for object detection because it wasn't recognized or wasn't available on the latest OS of the Raspberry Pi (bullseye).
 To fix this, I flashed my micro SD to an older buster, specifically the one released in May of 2021.
 This seemed to fix my problem I was able to get object detection working.

 ## Steps towards final milestone
-- To bring this robot together, I plan on integrating the Raspberry Pi and the camera into the arm so that they can work together to complete certain tasks.
+- To bring this robot together, I plan on integrating the Raspberry Pi and the camera into the arm so that they can work together to complete certain tasks like recognizing and picking up a specific object when instructed.
 - I may also add a rubber sleeve to the claws to be able to grip items better

 # First Milestone